-The Community Foundation for Northeast Michigan (CFNEM) Board of Trustees elected four new officers to lead the Foundation for one year, with their officer terms ending in March 2020.
-Tim Kuehnlein of Alpena is the new President; Scott McLennan of Rogers City is the new Vice President; Debra Kruttlin of Harrisville is the new Secretary; and Andy Stone of Presque Isle is the new Treasurer.
-Christine Baumgardner is the out-going president, and will continue on the Executive Committee as Past President..
+The Community Foundation for Northeast Michigan (CFNEM) Board of Trustees elected four new officers to lead the Foundation for one year, with their officer terms ending in March 2021.
+Scott McLennan of Rogers City is the new President; Debra Kruttlin of Harrisville is the new Vice President; Andy Stone of Presque Isle is the new Secretary; and Katie Young-Engstrom of Alpena is the new Treasurer.
+Tim Kuehnlein of Alpena is the out-going president, and will continue on the Executive Committee as Past President.

 “The Community Foundation is fortunate to be led by a committed group of individuals who represent our communities in geography, as well as through many different professional and personal aspects,” said Patrick Heraghty, CFNEM Executive Director.
 “They are engaged, believe strongly in our mission, and are excited about what’s in store for CFNEM and our communities.”